learn-co-curriculum/html-css-git-forking-cloning-and-pull-requests/README.md

 Watch the video below if you are unfamiliar with Git.
 We will be using Git to access course materials and to share and collaborate on project code throughout this course.
 After watching the video you may use the text below to review all of the topics discussed in the video.

+Note that the Github layout presented in the video is not up to date with the latest layout.
+Refer to the screenshots in the text if you find yourself confused as to where certain things are!

 **Note** that the video uses your computer's terminal, but in this course, you'll be using the Learn IDE and all Git commands will work the same way on it as it does on your terminal.

 <iframe width="640" height="360" src="https://www.youtube.com/embed/videoseries?list=PLj148bJp5wiz3q3iuLp6eZrW6Iyjo7t-Y" frameborder="0" allowfullscreen></iframe>